 The answer to “How well am I progressing” is buried in a straightforward metric called “Walking Asymmetry” on your iPhone.

 What is Walking Asymmetry?

-If you use an iPhone 8 and above with iOS 14 and higher, you can use the mobility metrics section in the health app to monitor critical metrics such as “Double Support time,” “Walking Speed,” and “Step length,” apart from walking asymmetry.
+If you use an iPhone 8 and above with iOS 14 and higher, you can use the mobility metrics section in the Apple Health app to monitor critical metrics such as “Double Support time,” “Walking Speed,” and “Step length,” as well as Walking Asymmetry.

 According to Apple’s description, Walking asymmetry is the percent of the time that your steps with one foot are faster or slower than the other foot.